 - We create jobs and volunteer opportunities rooted in agriculture for the training and reintegration of marginalized populations into the workforce.

-- We create programing focused on rehabilitation, education, community engagement, life-skill development, and respite.
+- We create programs focused on rehabilitation, education, community engagement, life-skill development, and respite.

 - We provide opportunities for recreation in which members of the greater community can engage with a neurodiverse population.